kragen/derctuo/6-trit-variac.md

     combos([subs([1, 3, 2]), subs([13, 39, 26]), subs([169, 507, 338])]
         ) == set(range(-1098, 1099))

-I don't think we can do better by connecting triples of windings together in a Y configuration, like some BLDC motors, because the 1-3-2 setup already gives us six distinct voltages for the six distinct pairs of terminals, and they cover a contiguous range of
+I don’t think we can do better by connecting triples of windings together in a Y configuration, like some BLDC motors, because the 1-3-2 setup already gives us six distinct voltages for the six distinct pairs of terminals, and they cover a contiguous range of